-In conclusion, since the result adheres to the R-squared value in the model stands at 0.97, indicating a strong correlation where 97 percent of the variance in Pakistan's CO2 levels can be explained by various factors, primarily energy consumption.
+In conclusion, the R-squared value in the model stands at 0.97, indicating a strong correlation, where 97% of the variance in Pakistan's CO2 levels can be explained by various factors, primarily energy consumption.
 Fossil fuel consumption, with a p-value of 0.06, shows significance at the 10 percent level, meaning an increase in fossil fuel usage leads to a corresponding rise in CO2 emissions.
 Conversely, variables like plantation (p-value of 0.04) and consumption of renewable energy sources (p-value of 0.01) exhibit significance at varying levels, demonstrating their potential to reduce CO2 levels.
-The ARDL model helps elucidate the complex relationship between energy consumption, economic variables like GDP, and environmental factors like pollution and trade, highlighting avenues for mitigating CO2 emissions.
-Through measures such as increasing forestation and transitioning to renewable energy sources, Pakistan can work towards curbing CO2 levels, thus contributing to environmental sustainability, to adequately respond to the challenges of climate change and make a transition to a more sustainable energy sector, Pakistan should implement the following set of policy measures:
+The ARDL model helps elucidate the complex relationship between energy consumption, economic variables such as GDP, and environmental factors like pollution and trade, highlighting potential avenues for mitigating CO2 emissions.
+Through measures such as increasing forestation and transitioning to renewable energy sources, Pakistan can work towards curbing CO2 levels, thus contributing to environmental sustainability. to adequately respond to the challenges of climate change and make a transition to a more sustainable energy sector, Pakistan should implement the following set of policy measures:

-Firstly, the country should develop a strategy that would prioritize the targeted support of investments into renewable forms of energy.
+Firstly, the country should develop a strategy that prioritizes targeted support for investments in renewable forms of energy.
 In particular, the country should stimulate investments in solar, wind, or new hydropower plants through a combination of tax breaks, subsidies, and improved regulatory circumstances.
-Meanwhile, the country should gradually remove the subsidies from such energy sources as coal or oil to make them more expensive and ease the market's transition towards cheaper forms of energy.
+Meanwhile, the country should gradually remove subsidies from energy sources such as coal and oil to make them more expensive and ease the market's transition towards cheaper forms of energy.

-Equally important, Pakistan must establish comprehensive renewable energy policies that have challenging goals for the production and utilization of renewable energy; policies that are robust enough to explain how it would increase the amount of power generated from this source in overall national energy mix and facilitate its integration into national grid.
-Additionally, Pakistan should focus on investments in research and development (R&D) programs aiming at improving efficiency, cost effectiveness as well as quality of renewable energy technologies.
+Equally important, Pakistan must establish comprehensive renewable energy policies with ambitious goals for the production and utilization of renewable energy.
+These policies must be robust enough to explain how they will increase the amount of power generated from this source in the overall national energy mix and facilitate its integration into the national grid.
+Additionally, Pakistan should focus on investments in research and development (R&D) programs aimed at improving the efficiency, cost-effectiveness, and quality of renewable energy technologies.
 Such support includes development of innovative solutions for storing electrical energies, technologies for connecting grids with these sources as well as specific types of renewable systems that match geographical attributes and weather patterns unique to Pakistan.

 Pakistan has good solar insulation and abundant solar resources, making it ideal for both PV and thermal power uses.
 Solar radiation is most concentrated in the South, Quetta Valley, and Central Punjab.
-The Annual Direct Normal Solar Radiation for CSP in Balochistan ranges from 7 to 7.5 KWh/m2/day in some areas and 6.5 to 7 KWh/m2/day others.
+The Annual Direct Normal Solar Radiation for CSP in Balochistan ranges from 7 to 7.5 kWh/m2/day in some areas and 6.5 to 7 kWh/m2/day in others.

 Pakistan is developing solar power projects in Azad Kashmir, Punjab, Sindh, and Balochistan.
-The program is being developed by the International Renewable Energy Agency, China and Pakistan's private sector.
-Pakistan aims to increase renewable energy us by 5% (approx. 10,000 MW) by 2030.
-Additionally, 10% of diesel fuel will be replaced with biodiesel by 2025(see appendix figure 1).
-A GIS wind speed map of 100 meters including wind measurement stations.
+The program is being developed by the International Renewable Energy Agency, China, and Pakistan's private sector.
+Pakistan aims to increase its renewable energy usage by 5% (approximately 10,000 MW) by 2030.
+Additionally, 10% of diesel fuel will be replaced with biodiesel by 2025(see Appendix Figure 1).
+A GIS wind speed map of 100 meters, including wind measurement stations.
 The data clearly shows that Sindh and Baluchistan have more wind potential than other provinces.
 According to Harijan (2008), Pakistan has around 346 GW of gross wind energy resources available.
-According to an assessment conducted by the Pakistan Metrological Department (PMD), the Sindh-Gharo Wind Corridor has a vast wind power potential of approximately 44 GW, of which 11 GW is exploitable and may be connected to the grid.
+According to an assessment conducted by the Pakistan Meteorological Department (PMD), the Sindh-Gharo Wind Corridor has a vast wind power potential of approximately 44 GW, of which 11 GW is exploitable and may be connected to the grid.